A few thingz

 On random multiplicative functions

-The use of martingale methods, a generalization of the Doob inequality (Hájek-Renyi inequality) and other techniques allows to obtain
+With the use of martingale methods (new in this context at this time), a generalization of the Doob inequality (Hájek-Renyi inequality) and other techniques, I improved this bound to:

 $$M(x) \ll \sqrt{x} (\log \log x)^{2 + \varepsilon} \qquad\textrm{a.e.}$$